India at the 2020 Summer Olympics: Athletics

 In the field events, Neeraj Chopra and Shivpal Singh attained the qualification standard of 85 meters (m) for the men's javelin throw event with throws of 87.86 m and 85.47 m respectively at the ACNW League Meeting held at Potchefstroom, South Africa in January 2021.
 Murali Sreeshankar made the cut for the men's long jump after he surpassed the qualification standard of 8.22 m with an 8.26 m jump in the Federation Cup event in March 2021.
 In the same competition, Kamalpreet Kaur breached the Olympic qualification standard of 63 m with a throw of 65.06 m in the women's discus throw.
 Seema Punia achieved the qualification standard for the same event with a throw of 63.72 on the deadline day on 29 June 2021.
 Tajinderpal Singh Toor qualified for the men's shot put after achieving the Olympic standard with an Asian record throw of 21.49 m in the Indian Grand Prix event in June 2021.
 Annu Rani qualified for the women's javelin throw event by virtue of her world ranking.
-India also entered relay teams in the men's and Athletics at the 2020 Summer Olympics – Mixed 4 × 400 metres relay|mixed 4 X 400 m relay events.
+India also entered relay teams in the men's and mixed 4 X 400 m relay events.

 Avinash Sable (right) at the 3000m steeplechase event, where he established a new national record.

 Road events took place at Odori Park in Sapporo and the National Stadium was the venue of all the track and field events.
 In the race walking events, none of the Indians achieved a medal with Goswmani being the best finisher in 17th in the women's 20 km event.
 In the track events, Chand and Jabir failed to progress beyond the initial rounds in their respective events.
 In the men's steeple chase event, Sable clocked a time of 8:18.12 to set a new national record but failed to progress to the next stage.
 The Indian mixed relay team also failed to progress to the final after finishing last i n their heats.
 In the men's relay event, the Indian team set a new Asian record with a time of 3:00.25 but finished fourth in their heats to miss the qualification by less than a second.